 Churches and times of services (especially Roman Catholic and Mormon)

 To recognize principals and superintendents who support theatre within their schools, EdTA: Ohio Chapter has created an Administrator’s Award plaque which will be presented during the State Conference awards ceremony on Sunday.
-If you are an active Thespian Troupe registered for conference and are blessed with a supportive administrator, nominate him or her by composing a letter of nomination and submitting it to Irene Imboden by February 14, 2018.
+If you are an active Thespian Troupe registered for conference and are blessed with a supportive administrator, nominate him or her by composing a letter of nomination and submitting it to Justin Drummond by February 11, 2019.

 The Educational Theatre Association Ohio Chapter Hall of Fame has been established to honor those individuals who have given outstanding service to Ohio EdTA and Ohio Thespians.